DarkCat09/python-aternos/README.md

 > **Note** for Windows users
 >
 > Install `lxml` package from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml)
-> if you have problems with it, and then execute
+> if you have problems with it, and then execute:
 > `pip install --no-deps python-aternos`

 ### Development